oliver32767/cork/readme.md

 The response will be in the form `key=value`.
 If no key is specified, Cork will return all available values.

-### Using cork.py to Set and Get State From a running Cork Service
+### Using cork.py to Set and Get State From a Running Cork Service

 Cork comes with a simple built-in mechanism for setting and getting data this way.
 Assume for example that we've already started a service on the default host:port, though the following uses respect the `--host` and `--port` options.